 But a new study suggests that this may change: More runoff may come from Greenland's interior because of a newly discovered phenomenon called ice slabs.
 The slabs are layers of ice that exist just below the snow's surface, where porous snow usually sits.
+Ice slabs can extend for tens of

 Ice slabs can extend for tens of kilometers and grow to over 16 meters thick.

-Ice slabs can extend for tens of kilometers and grow to over 16 meters thick.

-Left: EOS article covering observations of "ice slabs" forming near surface GrIS (https://eos.org/articl es/a-new-source-of-s ea-level-rise-from-gr eenland-ice-slabs).
+Left: EOS article covering observations of "ice slabs" forming near the GrIS surface (https://eos.org/articles/a-new-source -of-sea-level-rise-from-greenland-iceslabs).
 It is unclear how firn densification will impact future SMB.